 What Is Title IX?

-Title IX is a federal civil rights law that was part of the Education Amendments of 1972.
 The law prohibits discrimination based on gender or sex in any activity, educational program or financial assistance at colleges or universities.
 The law states:

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance